Mind, Language and Metaphysics

 Professor Andy Hamilton - Wittgenstein's philosophy of mind (esp.
 On Certainty), Freud, self-consciousness

 Professor Robin Hendry - Metaphysics and semantics of science (esp. chemistry)

 Dr Francis Olley Peason - Time, tense, and rationality

 Dr Matthew Tugby - Foundational metaphysics and metaphysics of science

 Dr Sara Uckelman - Philosophy of language (esp. philosophy of fiction), Medieval philosophy (esp. logic/philosophy of language), informal argumentation, human and machine reasoning

 Dr Peter Vickers - Metaphysics of science, eliminativism

 ABSENCES, NOTHINGS, LACKS AND LIMITS (2016–2019)

-Principle Investigator: Professor Stephen Mumford
+Principal Investigator: Professor Stephen Mumford

 We don’t know how to understand absences, non-existents, gaps, holes, limits and various nothingnesses.
 But nothing matters.
 Lack of water kills you.
 How does it do so if it is nothing at all?
 And how can a universe have been created from nothing?
 Are there negative properties, negative truths, perceptions of absence, omissions, non-existent particulars?
 Philosophers have tried to solve these problems by reifying nothingness: accepting it as part of reality.
 Using philosophical methods, and resulting in a major monograph to be called Nothing Really Matters, this project aims for a systematic and definitive resolution of the debate without treating nothing as if it were something.